charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 These are compensation in term of GUI, of such different visions.
 The GUI_role is the more classical view, of a graphical interface.
 A button is a component, or a control, of a window, and the whole is a graphical interface.
 Yeah.
 But some people could see that it is quite an emulation of a real-world machine tool, with buttons, displays, and so on.
 So the window is viewed like a real-world machine tool, nothing more.
 So the abstraction becomes more direct and imaginative.
 When we execute a graphical application, it is just as if we had obtained a specialized machine tool, to do a particular work.
 Notice that much metaphors used in graphical interfaces, like buttons, or window, suit well to this vision.

-Remember that indicating the roles are not mandatory in clprolf.
-We could just specify the class role, "simu_real_world_obj", and nothing more.
+Remember that indicating the sub-roles are not mandatory in clprolf.
+We could just specify the object role, "simu_real_world_obj", and nothing more.
 It's enough, if we want.

 In clprolf language: